beached/daw_json_link/cookbook/enums.md

 # Enums

-Enums are generally transmitted as number of strings.
+There is no direct support for enum's in JSON.
+However, they are often encoded as a number or a string.

 ## As String
 ```json